How can we help you?

 The divergence is stark.
 PBSA tenancies stay close to the old rules (with full exemption via the government-approved codes), while HMO and private rental properties face rigid new rules including periodic terms, tougher evictions and potential void risks.

-The Renters' Rights Bill's approach to student accommodation creates a complex landscape where students receive different protections based on arbitrary distinctions between their housing provider or building type.
+The Renters' Rights Act's approach to student accommodation creates a complex landscape where students receive different protections based on arbitrary distinctions between their housing provider or building type.
 While the legislation aims to improve tenant rights overall through amendments to the Housing Act 1988, the segmented approach means that understanding the applicable category becomes crucial.

 If you're in this market, assess which legal regime applies to your situation, and keep an eye on secondary legislation, as this will continue to shift the landscape of student housing.